-For five years back in the early 1970s, U.S. TV homes were in the thrall of “The Brady Bunch.”
+For five years back in the early 1970s, American TV homes were in the thrall of “The Brady Bunch.”
 Two decades after their small-screen demise, the clean-cut crew is back in mythic form as “The Brady Bunch Movie.”
-Part homage, part spoof, the deft balancing act is a clever adaptation -- albeit culled from less than pedigreed source material.
+Part homage, part spoof, the deft balancing act is a clever, engaging adaptation — albeit culled from less than pedigreed source material.

 Considerably more problematic are its commercial prospects.
 It smells like a hit, but not a breakout success.
 In order to get the joke, it helps to have some passing knowledge of the original.
 As a stand-alone, film is a tad too insular and its premise strikes a gong only when you understand the precise context of the vignette-structured piece.

 With new actors in the roles, age has not withered the Brady brood.
 They still live in a suburban split-level house and face the travails of job, home and school.
 Papa Mike (Gary Cole) is hopelessly lost in a bygone era, as evidenced by his architectural designs, pat homilies and bizarre dress style of stripes, patterns and polka dots.

 The kids, who wear pastels, are relentlessly cute and obsessed with being popular.
 Mom (Shelley Long), ever smiling, is concerned about her kids without ever being less than chirpy.
 In short, this family embodies values that existed only on the tube and, at that, for a brief window of time.

 Into this time capsule arrives Ditmeyer (Michael McKean), an obstreperous real estate agent who needs the Brady plot to close a massive land development deal.
 But no ridiculous amount of money can surmount the Bradys’ love for their home and neighborhood; they exist in a world isolated from outside economic realities.
 Ditmeyer, who will stoop to any level to shake their resolve, is abetted, unwittingly, by a government tax notice for $ 20,000 in land assessment.